JoshTickles/PowerShell/FMS_LE_Cert/README.md

 Thanks for figuring out the hard part David!

+Then forked again fron dansmith65 who made most major changes.
+This version has been modified for my own personal use at clients using FMS with a particular database.

 ## Notes

-* Only supports newer OS (only tested on Windows Server 2016).
+* Only supports newer OS (only tested on Windows Server 2019).
 * Only tested on FileMaker Server 18.
 * Installs all dependencies for you.

 ## Installation